mdnoorit/letslearnai/README.md

 # letslearnai
-Resources and learning paths for AI?ML
+Resources and learning paths for Machine Learning